Santa Barbara City College

 Honors & Awards

 The department is fortunate to be able to award several scholarships each year.
 The Ramsey Parks Memorial Scholarship was established to recognize an outstanding student majoring in Marine Diving Technologies.
-It is named in memory of Ramsey Parks, founder and Director of the MDT Program from 1968 to 1980.
+It is named in memory of Ramsey Parks, founder and Director of the MDT Program,1968-1980.
 The Tom Devine Memorial Scholarship, sponsored by the Association of Diving Contractors (ADC), and the Nejat Ezal Memorial Scholarship are available for students who qualify.
-The r.
-Hugh Greer Memorial Scholarship Foundation was established in 2002 in memory of SBCC's long-time medical review officer.
+The Dr. Hugh Greer Memorial Scholarship Foundation was established in 2002 in memory of SBCC’s long-time medical review officer.
 Financial aid is also available through the Financial Aid Office at 965-0581, ext.
 2716.

 Alumni Association